ikenfin/node-verification-code/README.md

 // sendSms(phone, smsVerificationCodeBuffer.toString())
 ```

+## Own alphabet

+Library is built on two entites:

+* **generator** - function which generates `Buffer` with random content any length.
+It utilises sequence-function to produce random sequences
+* **sequence-function** - function which provides sequence of random elements (*up to 10 symbols*)

+> Althoug sequence size is limited to 10 symbols, it does'nt mean you cannot generate longer codes.

 You can create custom generator in two ways.
 Simpliest - using **sequenceFromAlphabet** helper function as follows: